karygauss03/Image-Search-Engine---Content-Based/README.md

 ## Step 3 : Similarity query
 Thanks to the predefined functions for vector fields in Elastiknn, getting images with similar style is only a query away.

-To measure similarity between vectors we can use cosine similarity as in the predefined function 'Angular'.
+To measure similarity between vectors we can use L2 distance as in the predefined function 'l2'.

-Cosine similarity measures the angle between two vectors.

 ```python
 {